sandstorm-io/sandstorm-website/how-it-works.md

 Notice how in this example, the application never gains the ability to send spam.
 And yet, the user experience is no worse and arguably better than before.
 The user is never prompted with any sort of security questions, yet the app is only able to email them with their consent.

 And notice a second property: Any of the user's grains can publish an implementation of the "EmailRecipient" interface.
-The capbility need not strictly map to a real email address.
-The user could, for instance, direct the email to a grain which recieves the messages and posts them into a chat room, or anything else they can imagine.
+The capability need not strictly map to a real email address.
+The user could, for instance, direct the email to a grain which receives the messages and posts them into a chat room, or anything else they can imagine.
 The sending app does not need to know anything about this.
 With this power, simple applications can be "composed" into complex workflows, much like a modern version of Unix pipes.

 Note that a modal picker dialog is not always the best fit for every UX.
 To that end, Sandstorm implements other kinds of powerbox flows for different occasions.
 For example, the "inline powerbox" allows a user to type freeform text naming grains or users in their contacts and have them auto-complete to full capabilities.
 </section>